PetroleumCyberneticsGroup/FieldOpt/COMPILING.md

 # Windows

-## Prerequesits:
+## Prerequisites:

 (1) Proper installation of Windows 10, including Creators Update (2) Administrative privileges on said Windows 10 installation (3) An educational account at Clion; follow instructions [here](https://www.jetbrains.com/clion/)

-## Step (1) - Enabling Windows to run WSL and downloading Ubuntu 16.04
+## Step (1) - Enabling Windows to run WSL and downloading Ubuntu 22.04

 ### 1.1 - Enabling WSL
 Navigate to Control Panel -> Programs and Feature / Programs -> Activate or deactivate Windows-features.
 In the pop-up window; check "Windows-subsystem for Linux" and restart your computer.

 ### 1.2 - Installing Ubuntu
-Navigate to Microsoft Store, search for "Ubuntu 16.04 LTS", download and install.
-When this is completed a bash terminal from Ubuntu will appare.
+Navigate to Microsoft Store, search for "Ubuntu 22.04 LTS", download and install.
+When this is completed a bash terminal from Ubuntu will appear.
 If this is not the case, Windows-key and search for Ubuntu; relaunch.
 You will be prompted to set a username and a password, remember these.
-It will later be refered to as LINUX-USERNAME and LINUX-PASSWORD.
+It will later be referred to as LINUX-USERNAME and LINUX-PASSWORD.

 ## Step (2) - Download and install SmartGit and CLion